 As business owners we dream of having a website that does all the hard graft for us.
 One that tells the world you’re a reputable and experienced company.
-A site that’s packed full of useful content about your products and services that people actually want to read.
-A site that encompasses your brand and leaves an impression.
+A website that’s packed full of useful content about your products and services that people actually want to read.
+A website that encompasses your brand and leaves an impression.
 Potential customers can easily find the information they’re looking for and contact you in a matter of clicks.

 The #1 Way to Ensure Your New Website is a Success

 Obviously, you’ll need a great web designer on board (hi), plus a copywriter if your content also needs some love.
 You’ll need to have adequate budget, and you’ll need to set aside enough time in your calendar to dedicate to the project.

 But the #1 way to ensure your new website – whether it’s a new build or a redesign – is a success is to do your homework.